 A top-line budget is the simplest budget technique available.
 A top-line budget takes last year's numbers or last month's numbers and uses them for this year's budget.
-Of course, if inflation has occurred, a top-line budget may inflate last year's or last month's numbers by using an inflation factor.
-Or, conversely, if the business has shrunk a bit or fallen on hard times, the previous year's or month's numbers may be decreased by some amount.
+If inflation has occurred, of course, a top-line budget may inflate last year's or last month's numbers by using an inflation factor.
+Conversely, if the business has shrunk a bit or fallen on hard times, the previous year's or month's numbers may be decreased by some amount.

-Although top-line budgeting often receives a bad rap from people who don't like the way it perpetuates the past, top-line budgeting has at least a couple of arguments in its favor.
+Although top-line budgeting often receives a bad rap from people who don't like the way it perpetuates the past, top-line budgeting has at least a couple of arguments in its favor:

-- ◆ Top-line budgeting is easy.
+- >> Top-line budgeting is easy.
 This is something big in its favor.
-Other budgeting techniques are often much more work. - ◆ Top-line budgeting is based on reality.
+Other budgeting techniques are often much more work. - >> Top-line budgeting is based on reality.
 The numbers from last year or last month are real.
-This fact is a unique benefit to top-line budgeting that other budgeting tactics (which I describe in the following paragraphs) don't offer.
-If you know, for example, that last month you spent \$2,000 on rent, the reality of that true, actual number is a very useful starting point for thinking about what you will spend this month.
+This fact is a unique benefit of top-line budgeting that other budgeting tactics (which I describe in the following paragraphs) don't offer.
+If you know, for example, that last month you spent \$2,000 on rent, the reality of that true, actual number is a very useful starting point for thinking about what you'll spend this month.

-Top-line budgeting, however, possesses a well-known weakness.
-Top-line budgeting tends to perpetuate previous bad budgeting decisions.
-For example, if someone long ago decided to spend \$10,000 on an advertisement on some special industry magazine, top-line budgeting may continue to budget that \$10,000 annual expense even though it no longer makes sense or never made sense.
+Top-line budgeting, however, possesses a well-known weakness: It tends to perpetuate previous bad budgeting decisions.
+If someone long ago decided to spend \$10,000 on an advertisement in some special industry magazine, for example, top-line budgeting may continue to budget that \$10,000 annual expense even though it no longer makes sense or never made sense.